clairebilat/ada-2019-project-lost-and-found/README.md

 The third one will be the Crimes in Chicago database (https://www.kaggle.com/currie32/crimes-in-chicago).
 For the rows, we had to take care of the duplicates.
 Some crimes may have been entered by two or more police officers, and thus created duplicates.
-The principal informations which interest us are the primary types of crimes, their latitudes and longitudes and the their community areas.
+The principal information that interest us are the primary types of crimes, their latitudes and longitudes and the their community areas.
 The primary type column has been parsed to see if two types of crime are entered differently in the database (if two types of crime are the same but under different label).
 For the other columns, we had to deal with the missing values.
 To compute the correlation between the level of crime and the healthiness score, we had to create a crime score.
 We used the minimum prison penalty for each type of crime and then compute this crimescore for each crime.

 # A list of internal milestones up until project milestone 3 (report)

 - (1st week) Start the analysis, and start answering the research questions :

-    - Which ward of Chicago are the most healthy and unhealthy ?
+    - Which wards of Chicago are the most healthy/unhealthy ?
-    - Which type of facility tend to be less healthy ?
+    - Which types of facilities tend to be less healthy ?
-    - It is healthier to eat in a public or private facility ?
+    - Are the 'public' facilities (schools or hospitals) healthier than the 'privat' ones (restaurants) ?
     - Did the healthiness of the food in Chicago increase or decrease from 2010 until now ?
-    - Do all establishments owner by the same person tend to have the same level of healthiness ?
+    - Do all establishments owned by the same person tend to have the same level of healthiness ?
-    - Is the level of crime correlated with the healthiness of the food in Chicago ?
+    - Is the level of crime of an area correlated with the healthiness of the food in the same area ?

 - (2nd week) See if we need to come back and process again our dataset according to our needs.

-- (3rd week) Create the interactive map (if it's still meaningful) and the visualization.
+- (3rd week) Create the interactive map (if it's still meaningfull) and the visualization.

 - (4th week) Finalize the analysis and the map, write the report or the data-story.